 Blending personal and business finances can break down the corporate wall.
 Business owners who want 100% separation are wise to seek credit products that are totally separate from personal credit.
 Incorporating is a fairly easy task that can be accomplished online.
 The cost to incorporate and to maintain a corporation varies state by state.

 2) Establish Business Credit

 Incorporation alone will not allow you to get a credit card without a personal guarantee or personal credit check.
 Establishing business credit is another task entirely.
-Depending on the industry, finding companies that extend credit to a business without a personal guarantee may be tough to do but that is the goal.
+Depending on the industry, finding companies that extend credit to a business without a personal guarantee may be tough.

 A focused business owner must identify suppliers and lenders who report to Dun & Bradstreet or other business credit bureaus and are willing to extend at least a small amount of credit.
 To stay credible, a business should pay all bills on time or early, and request gradual credit limit increases.

 Most credit card issuers want to see about two years of credit history in order to approve a business credit card account.

 The Staples Commercial account reports to Dun & Bradstreet, even when it’s opened with a personal guarantee, so long as a DUNS number is provided (any business can get a DUNS number).
 For businesses that need office supplies, this account is a good option for establishing and building a business credit file.

 To learn more about building business credit, read this guide.

 Have you been able to get a business credit card without a personal guarantee?
 How did you do it?
 What do you use it for?
 Let us know in the comments below!